 They never get outraged when government benefits from the gouging.

-When the money from gouging or taxes or whatever goes to Government, nobody complains when it goes to the private sector, that's when government officials step in and say this is outrageous, this is gouging, the consumer is being manhandled, but you are exactly right.
+When it goes to the private sector, that's when government officials step in and say, this is outrageous.

-And the bill every month is 175 bucks.
+And the bill every month is $175.

 And I don't even use them.

-Well, why don't you cancel it?
+Well, why don't you cancel them?

-Federal health officials at a meeting in Tacoma last Friday downplayed the risk of bird flu and the threat that it poses to humans, contrasting earlier warnings from the federal government.
+This was back on April 15th, four days ago, federal health officials at a meeting in Tacoma last Friday downplayed the risk of bird flu and the threat that it poses to humans, contrasting earlier warnings from the federal government.

-There is no evidence that it'll be the next pandemic, said Dr. Julie Gerberting, head of the centers for disease control and prevention in Atlanta.
+There is no evidence that it'll be the next pandemic, said Dr. Julie Gerberting, head of the Centers for Disease Control and Prevention in Atlanta.

 There is no evidence it's evolving in a direction that is becoming more transmissible to people.

-She did not say what had changed the thinking of health care officials about bird flu, but she said at this point there is no reason to think that it will or that it ever will pass easily between people.
+She did not say what had changed the thinking of healthcare officials about bird flu, but she said at this point there is no reason to think that it will or that it ever will pass easily between people.

 Well, now what are we supposed to do?

-Because we've got a full-fledged well, we don't have a full-fledged yet, but we've got a tsunami of hysteria building on this, and it's been building out there for quite a while.
+Because we've got a full-fledged, well, we don't have a full-fledged yet, but we've got a tsunami of hysteria building on this, and it's been building out there for quite a while.

 And everybody's getting all revved up.